dlespiau/blog/content/posts/2019-06-06-jk-configuration-as-code/index.md

 ![Types - autocompletion](types-autocompletion.png)

-In the screenshot above we're defining a container in a `Deployment` and the IDE only offers the fields that are valid here along with the accompanying type and documentation.
+In the screenshot above we're defining a container in a `Deployment` and the IDE only offers the fields that are valid at the cursor position along with the accompanying type information and documentation.

 Similarly, typing can provide some level of validation:

 ![Types - autocompletion](types-validation.png)

-Here, the IDE is telling us we haven't quite defined a valid `apps/v1` `Deployment`.
+The IDE is telling us we haven't quite defined a valid `apps/v1` `Deployment`.
 We are missing the mandatory `selector` field.

-## Templating vs object merging

-## Text templating

-While `jk` is mainly about generating and manipulating structured configuration, it can certainly be used for text templating.

-## To code, or not to code: that is the question

 ## Status and Future work